 Design guidelines for mansard roof extensions

-The council is seeking feedback on a proposal to adopt mansard roof design guidelines for three conservation areas, Clinton Road, Ropery Street and Tredegar Square.
+The council is proposing to adopt mansard roof design guidelines for three conservation areas, Clinton Road, Ropery Street and Tredegar Square.
 The council also plans to update existing guidelines for Driffield Road and Medway conservation areas.
 If approved, the guidelines will help residents to get planning permission to extend their homes upwards with a mansard roof.
+Alongside the new and updated guidelines, the council is also proposing to update the character appraisals and management plans for these five conservation areas.

 What is a mansard roof?